edumaciel10/zx-automations/readme.md

 - example of running `zx-automations/run-on-all-repos.mjs`
 - recomended run into root file of repos
 - you can change the code to run any command using zx into all repos

+## replace template and create file for each replace

+- example of running `zx-automations/replace-and-create-file.mjs <target-folder-for-generated-templates> <template-file> <replace-values-separed-by-comma>` zx replace-and-create-file.mjs ./templates ./template.md "Banco do Brasil  , Banco da Amazônia  , Banco do Nordeste do Brasil ,"